park612/Twitter/README.md

-# Project 6 - Twitter
+# Project 3 - Twitter

-Time spent: 8 hours spent in total
+Twitter is a basic twitter app to read your tweets.

 ## Overview
 In Unit's 1 & 2, you fetched movie data from the Movie Database API and rendered it in a scrolling list that allowed users to tap a movie to get more details.